‘I remember trying to crawl away’: Las Vegas man loses both legs in DUI crash

-LAS VEGAS (KLAS) – A man who lost both his legs after being hit by a drunk driver continues his long road to recovery.
+A man who lost both his legs after being hit by a drunk driver continues his long road to recovery, KTLA sister station KLAS reports.

 “I was screaming out, ‘Why me?'”
 Riley McGowan recalled. “‘Why did something like this have to happen?'”